Kinesiology / Physical Education

 TEAM 195 Women's Basketball Theory: Offense (1.5- 3 units)

 Designed to help students understand the fundamentals of playing and coaching women's basketball.
 Students will gain knowledge about the history, philosophies, techniques and strategies related to the development of individual and team play in women's basketball.
-(May be taken four times for a maximum of 12 units.)
+NOTE: This course may be taken four times for a maximum of 12 units.

 TEAM 196 Men's Soccer Theory: Defense (1.5- 3 units)

 Designed to help students understand the fundamentals of playing and coaching soccer.
 Students will gain knowledge about the history, philosophies, techniques and strategies related to the development of individual and team defensive play in men's soccer.
-(May be taken four times for a maximum of 12 units.)
+NOTE: This course may be taken four times for a maximum of 12 units.

 TEAM 197 Men's Soccer Theory: Offense (1.5- 3 units)

 Designed to help students understand the fundamentals of playing and coaching men's soccer.
 Students will gain knowledge about the history, philosophies, techniques and strategies related to the development of individual and team offensive play in men's soccer.
-(May be taken four times for a maximum of 12 units.)
+NOTE: This course may be taken four times for a maximum of 12 units.

 TEAM 198 Women's Soccer Theory: Defense (1.5- 3 units)

 Designed to help students understand the fundamentals of playing and coaching women's soccer.
 Students will gain knowledge about the history, philosophies, techniques and strategies related to the development of individual and team defensive play in soccer.
-(May be taken four times for a maximum of 12 units.)
+NOTE: This course may be taken four times for a maximum of 12 units.

 Designed to help students understand the fundamentals of playing and coaching women's soccer.
 Students will gain knowledge about the history, philosophies, techniques and strategies related to the development of individual and team offensive play in women's soccer.
-(May be taken four times for a maximum of 12 units.)
+NOTE: This course may be taken four times for a maximum of 12 units.

 VARS 100 Varsity Baseball (3 units)